-Many people do not realise that now is the perfect time to sow culinary herbs to get a winter crop for salads and be able to add fresh herb flavours to your winter meals.
-This is because the soil is still warm and the pest and diseases that might have been present earlier in the year, such as carrot fly, have gone away.
+Autumn is the perfect time to sow culinary herbs to produce a winter crop because the soil is still warm and the pest and diseases that might have been present earlier in the year, such as carrot fly, have gone away.
+Autumn herbs will enable you to add fresh herb flavours to your winter meals, soups and salads.

 Some herbs that can be sown now are coriander, winter purslane, parsley and chervil.
 The two methods at the end of this blog should give a good crop of leaves.